allisonberrian/-MART341-WebDesign/README.md

 - The advantages a using a service like YouTube or Vimeo to host your videos is they can host large high quality versions.
 The disadvantage is it can be costly.
 - This week I struggled with the embedded links.
 I talked to a friend and asked for help.

+<b>Week 9</b>
+- Learning HTML has been very new to me!
+I had to reference sources to complete assignments!
+- I am excited to see how it all comes together!
+I am anxious to try and remember everything!
+- The challenges I overcame were trying to really understand the small errors I made and where they were.
+It took a lot of careful edits to fix some problems!